ges-gameplays/GES-HoldTheBriefcase/README.md

 • When prompted, agree to merge folders

-• The gameplays are now installed
+• The game mode is now installed

 • Launch a gameplay by typing "ge_gameplay holdthebriefcase" into the server console